thirumurthis/Learnings/FunctionalProgramming/FunctionalProgram_java.md

 ##### First class functions
  - in general OOPs, Data and function are different type of entity.
-    - in OOPs like not possiblity of function returning function, or passing function as argument
+    - in OOPs it is not possible for function to return another function, or passing function as argument.
  - with functional programming, it is possible to to do return function and pass function as arguments.
     - this provides capability